 If your child has fairly decent fine motor skills, then

 HOWEVER, if your child has poor fine motor skills,

 And because your child gives up, their fingers don’t get the practice they need.

-Of course, a really determined or bright child may find a method of doing it, but it usually involves using it in a way that does not use the fine muscles of the hands in the way they are supposed to be used.
+Of course, a really determined or bright child may find a method of doing it, but it usually involves doing the activity in a way that does not use the small muscles of the hands efficiently.

 For example, look at the distorted grip that this child uses to hold the paint brush!